 If you make this please tell me if the instructions were easy to follow.

 p.s.
-Simi never came that day, just as well, Husband and I ate the whole pan.
+Simi never came that day, just as well, I ate most of it

 p.p.s More food ideas here